 - The flight between Darwin and Launceston takes around 6 hours

 While fare prices are subject to change depending on the season, availability, and airline, you can purchase a ticket for as little as AUD$120 one way.
-Once at the airport, traveling to the Bay of Fires continues to be easy with several car rental options available from the airport.
+Once at the airport, travelling to the Bay of Fires continues to be easy with several car rental options available from the airport.
 These companies include Avis, Budget, Europcar, and Hertz who all offer hire vehicles for an average of AUD$350 per day.
-As it is, hiring a car in Tasmania is quite expensive due to the demand so we recommend pre-booking a rental before you begin traveling to secure the best possible price.
+As it is, hiring a car in Tasmania is quite expensive due to the demand so we recommend pre-booking a rental before you begin travelling to secure the best possible price.

 Driving to the Bay of Fires

-Driving to the Bay of Fires is extremely easy, regardless of where you're traveling from, thanks to the well-maintained and easy-to-navigate main roads in and out of the region.
+Driving to the Bay of Fires is extremely easy, regardless of where you're travelling from, thanks to the well-maintained and easy-to-navigate main roads in and out of the region.
 If you're driving from Launceston Airport to the southern end of the Bay of Fires region, your total travel time will be around 2 and a half hours with access through the small township of St Helens and onto Binalong Bay Road.

 While 2 and a half hours might seem like a decent drive, there are plenty of scenic spots along the way, ensuring you'll always have something beautiful to look at on your journey.
-You shouldn't come into that much traffic or other disruptions, however, if you're traveling during the winter months, be prepared for extreme weather conditions such as flash flooding that could mess with your travel plans.
+You shouldn't come into that much traffic or other disruptions, however, if you're travelling during the winter months, be prepared for extreme weather conditions such as flash flooding that could mess with your travel plans.
 Always keep up to date with weather warnings before you set off to avoid disappointment.